jazzband/django-two-factor-auth/README.rst

 Getting help
 ============

-For general questions regarding this package, please hop over to Stack Overflow.
+For general questions regarding this package, please hop over to `Stack Overflow`_.
 If you think there is an issue with this package; check if the issue is already listed (either open or closed), and file an issue if it's not.